Understanding the performance management cycle: A guide for employers

 • Working alongside managers to create performance objectives that align with their professional development plans where possible

-• Maintaining their own record of professional achievements to ensure a fair and comprehensive review, rating, and reward at the end of the cycle
+• Maintaining a record of professional achievements to ensure a fair and comprehensive review, rating, and reward at the end of the cycle

 Thanks to new HR software, HR leaders are able to now roll out smooth and collaborative performance management cycles.
 The key to this is being able to connect your data as well as all the various modules of your HR systems (HCM, HRIS, etc.).